Setting Up a Delivery Service for CRM

 }

-In the shipment, the manager specifies the shipping address and delivery address.
-We will sequentially create two properties Address From and Address To using the method sale.shipmentproperty.add.
+In the shipment, the manager specifies the shipping address and the delivery address.
+We will sequentially create two properties, Address From and Address To, using the method sale.shipmentproperty.add.

 Property Address From

-We will pass an object fields with the values of the Address From property fields to the method.
+We will pass an object fields with the values for the Address From property.

-• name — name of the shipment property.
+• name — the name of the shipment property.
 We will specify Address From.

-• active — flag indicating whether it is active.
+• active — the active flag.
 We will pass Y.

 • sort — sorting.

-• type — type of the shipment property.
+• type — the type of the shipment property.
 We will pass ADDRESS.
-For a list of possible values, see the documentation for the method sale.shipmentproperty.add.
+You can find a list of possible values in the documentation for the method sale.shipmentproperty.add.

-• required — flag indicating whether the property is required.
-We will specify Y.
+• required — the flag indicating whether the property is required.
+We will set it to Y.

 BX24.callMethod(